-and the current the current project is focused on putting the prototype through extensive rounds of user testing to development of a new and improved version of Brainitz.
+the team's current focus is on putting the prototype through extensive user testing to develop a new and improved version of Brainitz.

-Led by founder and Community Innovator, Clint Know, the Brainitz team had intended to coplete user-testing on a live version of the product over the first semester, but setback in recruiting users and issues stabilizing the test platform caused a slight shift in the project focus.
-Brainitz has spent the majority of the first semester implementing early user feedback into the platform, getting the bugs out, and preparing for more deeper user-testing, which will now happen in the 2nd semester.
+Led by founder and Community Innovator, Clint Know, the Brainitz team had intended to complete user-testing on a live version of the product over the first semester, but setbacks in recruiting users and issues stabilizing the test platform caused a slight shift in the project focus.
+Brainitz has spent the majority of the first semester implementing early user feedback into the platform, getting the bugs out, and preparing for deeper user-testing, which will now happen in the 2nd semester.
 Brainitz has officially launched a fully functioning product and has an initial cohort of user-testers in place.
-Project work will continue to focus on further product improvement based on user feedback received oer the nest few months.
+Project work will continue to focus on further product improvement based on user feedback received over the next few months.

 Check outh the Brainitz Demo: